And Aim for High Employee Engagement and Retention, Instead

 6. Hover, Hover, Hover

 When you fight to control and monitor everything, it screams out: I DON’T TRUST YOU!
 On top of that, it creates a significantly more stressful work environment.
+What better way is there to lose great employees?

 Don’t be a helicopter employer.